×

 When we asked expats and global nomads about the quality of medical care in Spain, they replied:

 "In Spain, medical services are generally of a high quality.
 The country has a well-developed public healthcare system, which is free for Spanish citizens and legal residents.
 Private healthcare is also available, and is often of a higher standard than the public system.
-Doctors in Spain are highly trained and experienced, and the country has a wide range of modern medical facilities," commented one expat living in Spain.
+Doctors in Spain are highly trained and experienced, and the country has a wide range of modern medical facilities," mentioned one expat in Spain.

 With over 40 years of professional experience, Balcells Group provides legal advice on immigration, business, real estate, and tax.
 They help individuals, companies, investors, students, entrepreneurs, highly-qualified professionals, digital nomads, and more, to enjoy successful law processes in Spain by guiding their clients every step of the way.
 They speak Spanish, English, Catalan and Russian.